Operator representation of spatiotemporal quantum correlations: Example for qutrits

 which has eigenvalues $\{1,-\frac{1}{2},-\frac{1}{2},\frac{1}{2},\frac{1}{2},0,0,0,0\}$ (compare with the qubit case in (7) of Ref.~\cite{FJV15}).

-Meanwhile, equation~\eqref{eq:PDMqutrit} involves the computation/combination of $(d^{2})^{2}=d^{4}=3^4=81$ terms, and is useful when the two-time expectation values are known, say, from experimental data (see Figure~\ref{fig:seqmeasLT} for a possible quantum circuit implementation).
-On the other hand, when both $\rho$ and $\map{E}$ are known, the computation of $R(\map{E},\rho)$ is achieved almost immediately using formula~\eqref{eq:PDMqutritSB}, thus illustrating its utility.
-Therefore, we hope that our Theorem~\ref{MTXS45739} extending the pseudo-density matrix formalism to arbitrary dimensions, together with its simple expression through the usage of quantum states over time, may expand our understanding of spatiotemporal correlations for quantum systems.
+Meanwhile, Equation~\eqref{eq:PDMqutrit} involves the computation/combination of $(d^{2})^{2}=d^{4}=3^4=81$ terms, and is useful when the two-time expectation values are known, say, from experimental data.
+On the other hand, when both $\rho$ and $\map{E}$ are known, the computation of $R(\map{E},\rho)$ is achieved almost immediately using the expression $R(\map{E},\rho)=\frac{1}{2}\big\{\rho\otimes\mathds{1}_{\Alg{B}},\Jamiol[\map{E}]\big\}$, thus illustrating its utility.
+Therefore, we hope that our Theorem~\ref{MTXS45739} extending the pseudo-density matrix formalism to arbitrary dimensions, together with its simple expression through the usage of quantum states over time, may expand our understanding of spatiotemporal correlations for quantum systems beyond multiqubit systems.

+Before concluding, we briefly propose quantum circuit implementations for measuring the two-time expectation values for qutrits in Figure~\ref{fig:seqmeasLT}.
+In this figure, we follow the convention used in Qiskit~\cite{qiskit2024}, in that quantum circuits are read from left to right in time and from bottom to top using the tensor product.
+In all drawings, the top (thick) solid wire is a qutrit, the bottom (thin) solid wire is a qubit, and double-wires are classical registers.
+The different gates appearing in Figure~\ref{fig:seqmeasLT} can be obtained from elementary qutrit gates~\cites{DiWe12,RLKS23,BPDM23,LanyonSimplifying2009,LTCL23,SZBY22,MuSt00}.
+For a single measurement of $L_{jk}$, one could use a single qutrit system and one classical register to record the output, or one could use a single qutrit system, an ancillary qubit, and a classical register, where the measurement is performed on the ancillary qubit instead, since the measurement is, after all, $\pm 1$-valued.
+In the circuits in Figure~\ref{fig:seqmeasLT}, the latter has been used.